Hari-TechWorld/Advanced-Healthcare-Reservation-System/README.md

 # Doctor-Appointment-Scheduler
-A springboot based project that provides and easy to use web application which enables patients to schedule an appointment with a doctor of their choice.
+Java and Springboot based project that provides and easy to use web application which enables patients to schedule an appointment with a doctor of their choice.

 ### Functionalities
 * Patient Regitrsation